-Part 2: A Step-By-Step Guide On How To Treat Mold In Your Home
+Part 2: A Step-by-Step Guide On How To Treat Mold In Your Home

 Upon the discovery of mold in their home, many people’s first instinct is to grab a bottle of bleach or heavy-duty cleaning product and try to scrub away at the black spots.
 However, this is not always the best solution.